Maximvda/ML_VLP/README.md

 ToDo

 ## Required features (ToDo)
-- [x] Model with only couple of LEDs as input and their ID
-- [x] Model with a less dense LED grid and different configurations
-- [x] Create plot of distance for increasingly number of TX being used
-- [x] Dynamic model size depending on number of inputs. **Example:** for TX between 26 and 36 -> 6x6 network for TX between 17 and 25 -> 5x5 network
-- [ ] Experiment difference between dynamic and fixed model, do it for good TX_config
-- [x] Add height to the model
-- [x] Check the accuracy in specific area's (square subtracted from square)
 - [ ] Experiment training on simulation data and testing on real data
 - [ ] Experiment using transfer learning (adding a bit of real data to the simulation data)
 - [ ] Experiment investigating the influence of how much data that is used (subsets of the dataset to train)
 - [ ] Experiment looking at improvement when a less dense grid is used for the simulation and test.
 Because now grid is so dense that position is already well known when you know beneath which TX you are.
 - [ ] Need to normalise height and make flexible
-- [x] Plot heatmaps of error
-- [ ] Train a model on 3 TX and then test this model on again 3 TX in same configuration but different position.
-If this works then a model can be trained for specific LED configurations and then applied in multiple situations.
 - [ ] Make the code flexible to either train to care about the height or not
 ###
 - [x] Simulation to generate training data base on model of the LED